 Dimensions can be used to move or reshape polyline-based objects.
-See "Moving Objects Using Dimensions" on page 154.
+See Moving Objects Using Dimensions on page 187.

 Open polyline-based objects can be edited using their specification dialogs.
-See "Polyline Specification Dialog" on page 106.
+See Polyline Specification Dialog on page 126.

-A selected open polyline-based object can be edited in a variety of ways using the buttons on the edit toolbar.
+A selected open polyline-based object can be edited in a variety of ways using the buttons on the Edit Toolbar.

-The following toolbar buttons may display on the edit toolbar for a selected open polyline-based object:
+The following toolbar buttons may display on the Edit Toolbar for a selected open polyline-based object:

-Click the Select Next Object sedit button to select nearby objects instead of the selected object.
-See "Selecting Objects" on page 79.
+Select Next Object selects nearby objects instead of the selected object.
+See Selecting Objects on page 88.

-- Click the Open Object ledit button to open the specification dialog for the selected object.
-See "Specification Dialogs" on page 25. - Click the Copy/Paste edit button to copy the selected object(s) to the system clipboard so they can be pasted elsewhere.
-See "Copying and Pasting Objects" on page 70. - Click the Delete edit button to delete the selected object(s).
-See "Deleting Objects" on page 98. - Click the Center Object edit button to center an object along a wall within a room or relative to a cabinet fixture.
-See "Using Center Object" on page 94. - Click the View Drawing Group Edit Tools edit button to modify the selected object's place

-- in the drawing order.
-See "Drawing Group Edit Tools" on page 76. - Click the Break edit button to add a new corner or pivot point to the selected object.
-See "Break" on page 95. - Click the Complete Break edit button to break the selected object into two separate objects.
-See "Break" on page 95. - Click the Change Line/Arc edit button to change a line-based polyline edge to an arc, or vice versa.
-See "Change Line/Arc" on page 96. - Click the Record Walkthrough Along Path edit button to record a walkthrough video of your model along the path defined by the selected polyline.
-See "Walkthrough Paths" on page 335.
+Open Object opens the specification dialog for the selected object.
+See Specification Dialogs on page 17.

+Copy/Paste copies the selected object(s) to the system clipboard so they can be pasted elsewhere.
+See Copying and

+Pasting Objects on page 75.

+Delete deletes the selected object(s).
+See Deleting Objects on page 115.

+Center Object centers an object along a wall within a room or relative to a cabinet fixture.
+See Center Object on page 109.

+View Drawing Group Edit Tools modifies the selected object's place in the drawing order.
+See Drawing Group EditTools on page 83.

+Add Break adds a new corner or pivot point to the selected object.
+See Add Break on page 111.

+Complete Break breaks the selected object into two separate objects.
+See Add Break on page 111.

+Change Line/Arc changes a line-based polyline edge to an arc, or vice versa.
+See Change Line/Arc on page 112.